-21 Related party transactions
+22 Related party transactions

-Owing to the nature of the Academy Trust's operations and the composition of the Board being drawn from local public and private sector organisations, transactions may take place with organisations in which the Academy Trust has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the Academy Trust's financial regulations and normal procurement procedures.
-The following related party transaction took place in the period of account.
+Owing to the nature of the Academy Trust and the composition of the Board being drawn from local public and private sector organisations, transactions may take place with organisations in which the Trustees have an interest.
+The following related party transactions took place in the financial period.